SPAIN - Ceuta

 Overlooking Plaza de Africa is the 17th century Santa Maria de la Asuncion Cathedral - Ceuta

-A statue of Hercules greets visitors to the Plaza de la Constitution.
+A statue of Hercules greets visitors to Plaza de la Constitution.
 Behind him is the Edificio Trujillo - Ceuta

 The yacht harbour is a sheltered area on the north side of the narrow isthmus - Ceuta

-Jebel Musa, together with the the Rock of Gibraltar, are known as the Pillars of Hercules - Ceuta
+Jebel Musa, together with the the Rock of Gibraltar, are known as the two Pillars of Hercules - Ceuta

 Conveniently located next to the harbour is the Pablado Marinero (Seamen's Village) - Ceuta